nerdstuff1337/-OWC.PRE.TCL/README.md

 Original from mah homeb0y <a href="https://github.com/zer0de">zer0de</a>

-You can find as at irc.ngpre.re:+6667
+You can find us at irc.ngpre.re:+6667